Benessaiah, Karina

 B. Synthesize global knowledge about “how to bring about transformations”

 • Project: IPBES Transformative Change Assessment, Chapter 5: Realizing a sustainable world for nature and people: means for transformative strategies, actions and roles for all.
-Part of an international team of experts synthesizing knowledge learned.
+Part of an international team of experts.
+Now working on how to operationalize insights from the assessment.

-• Project: understand how inequality affect and are affected by ecosystem service changes.
+Project: Inequality and ecosystem services.
+Efforts to understand how inequality affect and are affected by ecosystem service changes.
 Lead on a collective review of inequality and ecosystem services

 • Project: Life in the time of Covid: urban flight and the social-ecological transformations of rural Greece.
 (SSHRC Insight Development Grant) The overall goal of the research is to understand how multiple and cumulative crises including COVID-related counterurbanisation reconfigure rural livelihoods and landscapes and to facilitate a community-based discussion of desirable futures and the capacities needed to achieve them.